NICKY-TECH/TIME-TRACKING-DASHBOARD/README.md

 1. Fork Repo

-2. Open Project with any editor of your choice
+2. Open Project with any IDE of your choice

 3. Open your terminal